-Securities regulators across Canada use Investor Alerts to assist people in doing their due diligence when making investment decisions.
+Canadian securities regulators use Investor Alerts to assist people in doing their due diligence when making investment decisions.

 BCSC Investor Alerts

-From time to time, the BCSC will issue an Investor Alert to warn the public of a possible investment scam that may be affecting you or people you know.
+From time to time, the British Columbia Securities Commission (BCSC) will issue an Investor Alert to warn the public of a possible investment scam that may be affecting you or people you know.
 In addition to posting the Investor Alert on BCSC InvestRight, BCSC staff discuss these public warnings in the media to raise awareness about the possible fraudulent investment scheme.
 We also blog about Investor Alerts and discuss them in our province-wide seminar program.

 CSA Investor Alerts

-Sign up to the CSA's e-mail subscription services for immediate notice of additions to the investor alerts.
+Sign up for the CSA’s e-mail subscription services for immediate notice of additions to the investor alerts.

 If you have been approached or know of an investment that fits the description detailed in one of our Investor Alerts, contact your local provincial securities regulator immediately.

-In BC, contact BCSC Inquiries.
-You can report suspicious activity anonymously through InvestRight’s Report a scam form or contact us directly.
+In BC, you can report suspicious activity anonymously through the BCSC’s online complaint form or BCSC Inquiries.

-Residents from other Canadian provinces can find contact information for their provincial securities regulator at www.securities-administrators.ca.
+Residents from other Canadian provinces or territories can find contact information for their local securities regulator at www.securities-administrators.ca.